abs-tudelft/sbd/src/getting-started/apache-spark/packaging-your-application-using-sbt.md

 to reduce the output.

 For development purposes you can also try running the application from SBT using the `run` command.
+Make sure to set the Spark master to `local` in your code.
 You might run into some trouble with threads here, which can be solved by running the application in a forked process, which can be enabled by setting `fork in run := true` in `build.sbt`.
 You will also have to set to change the log levels programmatically, if desired.

 ```scala
 import org.apache.log4j.{Level, Logger}